 REtipster features products and services we've used, tested, and think you'll find useful.
 If you buy something featured here, we may earn an affiliate commission.
 Learn more.

 If you're in any type of real estate business, the phone is something you cannot escape from.

-In fact, if you’ve worked in any sales or secretarial role, you know that most of the initial calls you receive aren’t important.
+If you've worked in any sales or secretarial role, you know that most of the initial calls you receive aren't important.

 They come in from prospects who aren't going to do business with you, solicitors trying to sell something or people who shouldn't be calling you in the first place.

 These calls are a total waste of time… but the only way to weed out the junk calls from the valuable ones is to have someone available to answer every call, and figure out which “bin” they belong in.

 This is one of the primary reasons why secretaries and assistants exist… but for most new businesses, the owner answers many of these phone calls because nobody else is on staff to do it.
 As a result, these phone conversations chew up a lot of their valuable time.

 One of the most well-known companies is called PATLive.

 There are plenty of other services that can do a similar thing to PatLive (CallPorter, Smith.ai, Numa, AnswerFirst, and Call.me are just a few examples), but PATLive is sort of like the “Kleenex” or “Band-Aid” brand in this space.
 They've been around for a long time, and to many, it's the first name that comes to mind about virtual receptionist services.

 Thousands of business owners hire this kind of service because it allows them to portray the idea that they're available at all hours of the day (even when they're closed).
 For some types of businesses, it allows the business owner to distance themselves and their customers.